Anloga District

 Anloga Municipal is one of the eighteen districts in Volta Region, Ghana.
 Originally it was formerly part of the then-larger Keta District on 10 March 1989, which was created from the former Anlo District Council.
 However on 19 February 2019, the western part of the district was split off to create Anloga District (which is now Anloga Municipal Assembly) as one of six districts inaugurated by the Akufo-Addo Government, thus the remaining part has been retained as Keta Municipal District.
 The Municipal assembly is located in the southwest part of the Keta basin in the southern part of the Volta Region and has Anloga, the spiritual, cultural and traditional capital of the Anlo Kingdom as its Municipal capital town.

 Populated places

 The largest town in the district is the capital, Anloga.
 Some of the villages include Alakple, Kodzi, Dzita, Dewegodo, Dewenu, Srogboe, Whuti, Atsito, Fiaxor, Deta, Genui, Benadzi, Azanu, Apklorfudzi, Tregui, Trekume, Bleamezado, Dosukorpe, Lividzi, Agortoe, Salo, Nyikutor, Atorkor, Woe, Tegbi, Abor, Aŋloga, Anyaŋui, Tunu, Akplowotorkor, and Fuveme.

 People

 The main ethnic group in the Anloga District are the Ewe people.
 The main Ewe group are the Anlo Ewe.
 Their leader and king is the Awormefia of Anlo, Togbui Sri III.

 Administration

 The District administration is based at Anloga.
-The head of its administration is the District Chief Executive (DCE) who is appointed by the President of Ghana.
-The current DCE is Seth Yormenu.
+The head of its administration is the District Chief Executive (DCE) who is appointed by the President of Ghana in the person of Seth Yormenu.
+The current DCE as at April, 2026 is Madam Sandra Seyram Kpedor.